practice-ben/Image-carousel/README.md

 # Image Carousel
-This is a simple image viewer created in React as an exercise.
+This is a web app created in React.
+I used plain css to style the app.
+This was part of an exercise by freeCodeCamp's article on seven react projects for 2023.
+## Challenges faced
+The main challenge was displaying the images on smaller screens.
+The images would shrink and become too small.
+I overcame this challenge by rotating the images on smaller screens.
 ## Concepts learnt

 1. Using state to control the interface.